spraakbanken/communication/profile/presentation.md

 Språkbanken Text is a research infrastructure for language data and a language technology research unit.
 We are part of [Språkbanken](http://www.sprakbanken.se), a national infrastructure supporting research based on language data.

-We develop, refine, and make freely available [language data](https://spraakbanken.gu.se/en/resources) in accordance with the [FAIR principles](https://www.go-fair.org/fair-principles/), with a special focus on the Swedish language throughout history.
+We develop, refine, and make freely available [language data](https://spraakbanken.gu.se/en/resources) and language [technology analyses](https://spraakbanken.gu.se/en/analyses) in accordance with the [FAIR principles](https://www.go-fair.org/fair-principles/), with a special focus on the Swedish language throughout history.

 We develop freely available digital [research platforms](https://spraakbanken.gu.se/verktyg) ([Korp](https://spraakbanken.gu.se/korp), [Karp](https://spraakbanken.gu.se/karp), [Mink](https://spraakbanken.gu.se/mink), [Sparv](https://spraakbanken.gu.se/sparv) and [Strix](https://spraakbanken.gu.se/strix)), where we aim to support all types of research where language data is central.